maierbn/opendihu/examples/electrophysiology/neuromuscular/surface_coupling/muscle_quasistatictendon/readme.md

 ```

 > **Note**
->  t=0.6 is the first timestep were the tendon writes non-zero values of displacement and velocities.
+>  t=0.7 is the first timestep were the tendon writes non-zero values of displacement and velocities.
 If the initial displacement is 0s everywhere, we expect the velocity to be a factor of 10 larger than the displacement
 >

-- **no acceleration**: We reach maximum number of iteration at t=0.6.
-Error goes down and up.
+- **no acceleration**: Crashes at t=1.0
 - **constant acceleration**: We reach maximum number of iteration at t=0.6.
 Error goes down and up.
 I tried `<relaxation value="0.1"/>` and `<relaxation value="0.5"/>`.

 **OQ: do we write all meshes?**